Gregory V of Constantinople: Death

-Influence

-The brutal murder of Gregory V, especially on the day of Pascha, shocked and infuriated the Greeks, and Orthodox Russia.
+The execution of Gregory V, especially on the day of Pascha, was said to have shocked and infuriated the Greeks, and Orthodox Russia.
 It also caused protests in the rest of Europe and reinforced the movement of Philhellenism.
-There are references that during the Greek War of Independence, many revolutionaries engraved on their swords the name of Gregory, seeking revenge.
+There are references that during the Greek War of Independence, many revolutionaries engraved on their swords the name of Gregory V, seeking revenge.

 Dionysios Solomos, in his "Hymn to Liberty", which later became the Greek national anthem, also mentions the hanging of the patriarch in some stanzas.